 Practice experience can be a useful qualification for admission, but is not required.
-Applicants must have their J.D. degrees when they apply for admission to the Ph.D. program.
-For that reason, applicants for the Ph.D. in Law will have had at least one year of post-law school experience of some kind.
+Applicants must complete their J.D. degree before enrolling in the Ph.D. in Law Program.
+This means students may apply during their third year of law school, but most applicants will have had at least one year of post-law school experience of some kind.
 Often that experience will be a clerkship, but it may also be experience of a different kind, including law practice, a public interest fellowship, government work, or even experience in a pursuit largely unrelated to law.
 The Ph.D. admissions committee also welcomes applications from candidates with a number of years of post-law school experience.
 Applicants who have spent more than a couple of years after law school in practice should relate their practice experience to their scholarly agenda or use their personal statements to explain their change in direction.

 Your writing sample should be the piece of writing that is the strongest evidence that you will complete an excellent dissertation on the subject you have proposed.
 This might be a paper you wrote in law school, a student note, or even a law review article you have already published.
 Your writing sample need not be on the same subject as your research proposal, but it may be helpful if it is.